evanj/netpingbench/README.md

 The servers ran on a Google Cloud c3d-highcpu-16 machine (AMD EPYC Genoa 4th Generation, 8 cores, 16 hyperthreads, 32 GiB RAM, 20 Gbps network), and the client running on a c3d-highcpu-60 (30 cores, 60 hyperthreads).
 The goal is the server should be the bottleneck.
 During the gRPC benchmarks in particular the CPU on the client according to top sometimes spiked up to around 4000% (40/60 VCPUs).

 * Go TCP: max 1014k reqs/sec with 512 client threads.
 * Go gRPC: max 390k reqs/sec with 8192 client threads and 256 connections.
 As a rough rule of thumb: for best throughput you need many connections, but too many connections and throughput will decrease again.
 With one connection it only gets up to about 110k reqs/sec and doesn't use that much CPU.
 * Rust TCP threads: max of 1050k reqs/sec with 1024 client threads.
+* Rust tonic async TCP echo: max of 1236k reqs/sec with 2048 client threads.
 * Rust tonic gRPC: 355k reqs/sec with 8192 client threads and 256 connections.
 With 1 connection, it only can use about ~4 CPU cores, and gets a max of 100k reqs/sec.